tcampean/Functional-and-Logic-Programming/README.md

-# Logical and Functional Programming
+# Functional and Logic Programming
-Various scripts operating with lists and atoms
+Various scripts operating with lists and atoms, backtracking

 **Learned**
 * Basic concepts of Lisp & Prolog